 Employees who engage in such conduct will be subject to disciplinary action, up to and including termination.

 D. Policy against harassment

 Employees must conduct themselves in a manner acceptable to the company and its employees.
 Conduct that is not acceptable may be considered a basis for termination.
-The Hanover is committed to a workplace that is inclusive and free of harassment, including harassment based on race, religion, color, age, sex/gender, sexual orientation, national origin, gender identity, disability, marital status, veteran status, genetic information, ancestry or any other status protected by law.
+The Hanover is committed to a workplace that is inclusive and free of harassment, including harassment based on race, national origin, ethnicity, religion, color, age, sex/gender, sexual orientation, gender identity, gender expression, disability, marital status, veteran status, genetic information, ancestry or any other status protected by law.
 Harassment includes verbal or physical conduct designed to threaten, intimidate or coerce.
 Sexual harassment is defined as “unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature.”
 Individuals who feel aggrieved should raise this issue with their managers, a representative from Human Resources, or a representative from the OGC, and may do so without fear of embarrassment or reprisal.
 Managers are responsible for monitoring behavior that can be construed to be harassment and for initiating action to eliminate such behavior.
 Employees engaged in harassment practices will be disciplined appropriately.
 Such disciplinary action may include termination.

 The company’s Anti-harassment Policy should be referred to for specific procedures.

 Employees who have access to the company’s electronic communication systems (e.g., email, voicemail, texting, social media, facsimile, internet and intranet) should utilize these systems for business purposes.
 When using these systems, employees are expected to communicate in a professional and courteous manner.
 These systems are corporate property, and the company has the right to monitor and review any use of these systems and the content of any communications.